Chandon Sullivan: Green Bay Packers

 On May 6, 2019, Sullivan signed with the Green Bay Packers and made the team out of training camp.
 In week 5 against the Dallas Cowboys, Sullivan intercepted a pass from Dak Prescott in the 34–24 win.
 Sullivan played in all 16 of the Packers' regular season games and recorded 30 tackles with six passes defended, one interception, and one forced fumble while also playing in both of the team's playoff games with one start.
 On March 17, 2020, the Packers tendered Sullivan for one year as an exclusive rights free agent.
 He signed the tender on April 27, 2020.

 On September 20, 2020, against the Detroit Lions Sullivan intercepted a pass thrown by Matthew Stafford on the Lions' seven-yard line and returned it for his first career touchdown during the 42–21 win.

 The Packers placed a restricted free agent tender on Sullivan on March 17, 2021.
 He signed the one-year contract on April 23.

 Minnesota Vikings

-On March 25, 2022, Sullivan signed a one year contract with the Minnesota Vikings.
+On March 25, 2022, Sullivan signed a one-year contract with the Minnesota Vikings.

+In the historic comeback win after trailing the Indianapolis Colts 33–0, Sullivan incurred a costly fifteen-yard penalty for unsportsmanlike conduct for tossing his helmet after learning in the endzone that his fumble recovery had not been ruled a fumble at all.
+In the first half, Sullivan had stripped a Colt of the football and taken it across the goal line but that play was ruled as not a fumble.

+Pittsburgh Steelers

+On May 2, 2023, Sullivan signed with the Pittsburgh Steelers.